 Each client is assigned a case manager, who oversees service execution and the evolution of a client’s needs, and acts as the main contact with the agency.
 Case managers email weekly reports to their clients’ authorized family members or legal representatives, followed up by phone calls.
 Telephone interactions with client representatives are essential feedback and information-sharing opportunities, especially when they don’t live in the same location as the client.
 They take place at least once a month.

 These three core process families – stringent hiring and training requirements, intense supervision and quality control, and structured communication with clients – revolve around a key element of in-home services provision: risk management.
 From fall prevention and a client’s general safety to proper nutrition and medication reminders, professional home care services enhance wellbeing and help mitigate several risks clients are commonly exposed to.

 You hire Assisting Hands for the peace of mind we provide; our processes are designed and continuously improved to ensure precisely that.

-For more information, please call us at (215) 882 8234 ext.
+For learn more, please call us at (215) 882 8234 ext.
 105 or 877-71-HANDS and request a visit by one of our representatives.